iterami/Docs.htm/common/guides/json.md

   // Only affects entities with "gravity" property true.
   "gravity-max": -0.05,

   // Optional.
-Jump height multiplier that affects all characters.
+Property multipliers that affect all characters.
+  "multiplier-jump": 1,
-  "jump-multiplier": 1,
+  "multiplier-speed": 1,

   // Optional.
 Array of groups to create.
   // Do not include automatically created groups, such as "skybox".